 Tenpin Bowling leads the way in actively including all participants in play.
 Whether it’s the first time in a bowling centre, using portable lanes in school/community setting or representing your state at the National Disability Championships – we aim to support each individual’s opportunity to bowl.

-TBA acknowledge the role of tenpin bowling in the NDIS (National Disability Insurance Scheme) and encourage participants to use the sport as an avenue for your NDIS Plan goals such as:
+TBA acknowledge the role of tenpin bowling as a contributor to an active lifestyle as well as creating a network of community and social inclusion.
+We encourage participants to use the sport as an avenue for your Plan goals, for example:

 - improved health and wellbeing

 - finding and keeping a job (e.g. becoming a coach through completing a Lane Ranger or Level 1 online course)

 Do you have an NDIS plan?
 Would you like to include Tenpin Bowling in your plan?